Wednesday, November 06, 2024

 Browne’s eldest son Edward (above) became President of the Royal College of Physicians.
 More adventurous, but less wide-ranging in his interests, Edward Browne’s books are mostly those relating to his profession, along with French literature and travelogues.
 Edward Browne was himself a great traveller and the catalogue lists a 1699 publication in which he engagingly narrates his observations while travelling through Hungary, Bulgaria, Macedonia, Thessaly and Austria.
 We can also safely assume that any book listed in the Catalogue dated after 1682, the year of Thomas Browne’s death were purchased by Edward Browne.

-Secondly, the Catalogue advertises that books on sculpture and painting were to be sold, none of which arrived at the auction house for unknown reasons.
+Secondly, although the Catalogue advertises that books on sculpture and painting were to be sold, none arrived at the auction house for unknown reasons.
 Almost thirty years passed from Thomas Browne's death in 1682 until the auction and during that time, especially from 1708, the year of Edward Browne's death, until 1711, any number of people, servant, visitor or relative, especially Edward's son young Thomas, who met his death falling off his horse while intoxicated, may have slipped a book aside, especially one of the lavishly illustrated and costly books on sculpture or art.
 [1]

-Nevertheless, the books listed as once in Thomas Browne’s library are extraordinary in the diversity of their subject matter.
-Books on – anatomy, antiquities, Biblical scholarship, botany, cartography, chemistry, embryology, geography, history, law, English and continental literature, mineralogy, optics, ornithology, philology, philosophy, theology, travel and zoology as well as esoteric topics such as alchemy, astrology and the kabbalah are all listed as once in his library.
-A high percentage of Browne’s books are in Latin, the predominant language of academics in the Renaissance.
-In addition, books in French, Spanish, Italian and English are also listed.
+Nevertheless, the books listed as once in Dr. Browne’s library are extraordinary in diversity of their subject matter.
+Books on – anatomy, antiquities, Biblical scholarship, botany, cartography, chemistry, embryology, geography, history, law, English and continental literature, mineralogy, optics, ornithology, philology, philosophy, theology, travel and zoology as well as esoteric topics such as alchemy, astrology and the kabbalah are all listed as once in Browne's library.
+A high percentage of books listed are in Latin, the predominant language of academics throughout the Renaissance, as well as books in English, French, Spanish, German and Italian.

 Browne claimed that his first book Religio Medici was written without the assistance of any good book, however there’s one book which he consistently refers to throughout his psychological self-portrait, the Bible.
-One cannot under-estimate the enormous influence which the Bible wielded upon Browne in his religion and spirituality.
+One cannot under-estimate the enormous influence which the Bible wielded upon him in religion and spirituality.
 The King James Bible was first published in 1611 just when young Thomas had barely mastered his ABC.
 Its stately strophes, cadences and parallelisms greatly influenced his literary style, notably in certain passages of Urn-Burial

-Any selection of books once in Browne’s library is bound to be subjective.
-For this introductory essay I’ve selected a few on natural history, optics and astronomy and finally on alchemy, ancient Egypt and China.
+Any selection of books is bound to be subjective.
+For this introductory essay I’ve selected a few first on natural history, optics and astronomy and finally on alchemy, ancient Egypt and China.

-Browne’s encyclopaedic endeavour Pseudodoxia Epidemica (1646) is a vast work of over two hundred thousand words.
+Thomas Browne’s Pseudodoxia Epidemica (1646) is a vast work of over two hundred thousand words.
 An enormous number of books are referenced in it, it many of which are listed in the catalogue.

 In the second of the seven books of Pseudodoxia Browne writes on magnetism and electricity, frequently referencing William Gilbert's influential book ‘On magnetism’ (1600).
 The frontispiece of Gilbert’s book (above) depicts a natural philosopher and a mariner, together they are united in the magnet which always points North.
 Used in navigation, the magnetic compass made sea-faring, exploration and over-sea trade easier throughout the seventeenth century.
 [2]